Wiki · Concept · Last reviewed June 15, 2026

 Reasoning Models

-Reasoning models are AI systems trained or configured to spend additional computation on intermediate reasoning before producing a final answer.
-They are associated with stronger performance on math, code, science, planning, and complex analysis, but they also create new questions about cost, transparency, evaluation, and control.
+Reasoning models are AI systems trained or configured to spend extra inference-time computation on intermediate reasoning, search, verification, tool use, or self-correction before producing a final answer.
+They are associated with stronger performance on math, code, science, planning, and complex analysis, but they also create sharper questions about cost, traceability, safety evaluation, monitorability, and delegated action.

 Definition

-A reasoning model is a language or multimodal model designed to allocate extra computation to reasoning before it answers.
-Instead of immediately producing a response, the system may generate internal reasoning tokens, visible or summarized thought traces, multiple candidate solutions, tool-assisted checks, search paths, verifier calls, or longer deliberation before returning a final answer.
+A reasoning model is a language or multimodal model designed to allocate extra computation to a task before answering.
+Instead of returning the first plausible response, the system may generate hidden reasoning tokens, visible or summarized thought traces, multiple candidate solutions, search paths, verifier calls, tool-assisted checks, or longer deliberation before producing a final answer.

 The category is not defined by one architecture.
-It includes proprietary models such as OpenAI's o-series, Claude models with extended or adaptive thinking, Gemini thinking models, and open-weight models such as DeepSeek-R1.
-The common feature is that more work happens at inference time.
+It includes proprietary model families such as OpenAI's o-series and later "thinking" model routes, Claude extended or adaptive thinking modes, Gemini thinking models, and open-weight models such as DeepSeek-R1.
+The common feature is that more work happens at inference time, not only during pretraining.

 Reasoning models are closely related to inference and test-time compute, but the emphasis is different.
 Test-time compute names the resource.
 Reasoning models name the product and capability pattern built around that resource.